Mixin vs Interface in Flutter Dart – Complete Guide

 }

-// ✅ Use abstract methods instead to require initialization
+// ✅ Use abstract getter instead

 mixin GoodMixin {